 theory and practice, emphasizing design to support human well-being and environmental balance.

 Our students engage with issues of social justice, sustainability, and environmental racism and explore responses to these constructs through research and design.
-Our core values align with those of the college; we adhere to the ethos

 The Master of Landscape Architecture (MLA) program has been fully accredited since 1983.
 The program had its scheduled accreditation review by the Landscape Architectural Accreditation Board (LAAB) on October 2-5, 2022.
 The current accreditation was awarded for a six-year period through December 31, 2028.